Governance and Global Affairs

 Course objectives semester 1

-In Semester 1 you will gain insight into the complexities of international and European-level governance.
+In Semester 1 you will gain insight into the complexities of multilevel governance ranging from the local to the global (international and European level):

 - Explore the field of Disaster Studies, where you’ll learn about the role of various disciplines, including political science, anthropology, psychology, and sociology, to understand how societies safeguard themselves against impending hazards.